We are hiring now!

 Pricing - Employment

 The head of Employment is Gerard Rooney (LLB Honours), Managing Director, who qualified as a Solicitor in 1980 after graduating with a Law Degree from Liverpool University.
+He is assisted by Kerry Greatorex, Litigation Executive.

 The low cost fee for fixed fee meetings does not include time reviewing lengthy bundles of papers and does not include written advice.